Regulations for Higher Doctorates

 The Degree is awarded solely on the basis of published work of high merit in fields of research in which the candidate is engaged.
 The publications should indicate command over a field of study and a sustained contribution to understanding within that field.
 Three copies must be submitted of books or work published in journals which the candidate wishes to be taken into consideration.
-Exceptionally, and at the discretion of the Pro-Vice Chancellor (Research) , work of more limited circulation may be taken into consideration.
+Exceptionally, and at the discretion of the Pro-Vice Chancellor (Research and Innovation), work of more limited circulation may be taken into consideration.

 There must also be submitted a statement containing:

 - a list of the candidate’s publications in which are marked those which contain the main substance of the submission;